María Blasco Marhuenda: Life

 Blasco was born in 1965.
 She obtained her PhD in 1993 for her research at the Centro de Biología Molecular Severo Ochoa (UAM-CSIC), under the supervision of Margarita Salas.
 That same year, Blasco joined the Cold Spring Harbor Laboratory in New York (USA) as a Postdoctoral Fellow under the leadership of Carol W. Greider (who was to win a Nobel Prize in 2009).

 In 1997, she returned to Spain to start her own research at the Centro Nacional de Biotecnología in Madrid.
 She joined the Centro Nacional de Investigaciones Oncológicas (CNIO) in 2003 as Director of the Molecular Oncology Programme and Leader of the Telomeres and Telomerase Group.

 In 2005, she was also assigned as Vice-Director of Basic Research, and, in 2011, she was appointed as CNIO Director, replacing Mariano Barbacid.
-In January 2025 she was fired amid of an ongoing managing dispute.

 In 2010, Blasco co-founded Life Length, a biotech company, along with entrepreneur Stephen J. Matlin.

+In January 2025 she was fired from Basic Research amid of an ongoing managing dispute.
+In March 2026, she was named the Monte-Carlo Woman of the Year at the Monaco Women Forum.